upstage-org/upstage/docs/user_manual.rst

 Changing Your Password
 -------------------------------------------------------
-You want change the password you entered when registering for UpStage.
-Go to the Profile page.
-You see the name, username, mail and password you entered.
+To change your password, go to the Profile page.
+In the left-hand menu, click "Change password".
-To change the password, go to Change Password section and write the old and the new twice.
-Confirm in click on Change Password button.
+You will need to enter your old password, and the new password twice.
+Click the "Change Password" button below the form to confirm.

 .. image:: /change-profile02.png
     :alt: Your profile